 The physical examination should include:

-- Hygiene, dress and appearance - those in severe pain will often have poor hygiene and be unkempt in appearance
+- Hygiene, dress, and appearance - those in severe pain will often have poor hygiene and be unkempt

 - A detailed neurological examination

 - Assessment of skin and joints for redness, swelling or deformities, which may help determine the location and etiology of pain

 - Assessing for joint range of motion